eferreria/top_down_collapsible_tree/README.md

     Webpack dev server will automatically detect changes and recompile js into the /dist folder

+#### Quickstart Implementation Instructions

+1. **Create the js file to upload to the LookML Model**

+    ```
+    yarn build
+    ```

+2. **Create / Update the manifest.lkml file**

+    Use either the existing manifest file on this repo, or update the manifest file in the LookML Model.
+Note that you will need to update the file path/name of the js file created in #1

+3. **Upload the js file to LookML Model**

+This can be done in several ways, please follow the instructions from the [Looker Documentation](https://cloud.google.com/looker/docs/reference/param-manifest-visualization)

 **`org_tree.js`**: This visualization's minified distribution file.

 **`manifest.lkml`**: Looker's external dependencies configuration file.
 The visualization object is defined here.
 Note that this depends on the .js file to be imported as a file in the LookML Model